Download a PDF of the Fact sheet: Endorsement for scheduled medicines for registered nurses (rural and isolated practice) (50.0 KB,PDF)

 The Nursing and Midwifery Board of Australia (NMBA) undertakes functions as set by the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law).
 The NMBA regulates the practice of nursing and midwifery in Australia, and one of its key roles is to protect the public.
 The NMBA does this by developing registration standards, professional codes, guidelines and standards for practice which together establish the requirements for the professional and safe practice of nurses and midwives in Australia.

-The following questions answer common queries about the Registration standard: Endorsement for scheduled medicines for registered nurses (rural and isolated practice) available on the NMBA website.
+The following questions answer common queries about the Registration standard: Endorsement for scheduled medicines for registered nurses (rural and isolated practice).